Location of the Pancreas | Functions of the Pancreas | Diseases of the Pancreas | Next Steps

 The exact cause of pancreatic cancer is still unknown, but there are known risk factors that increase the risk of developing the disease.
 Cigarette smoking, a family history of pancreatic cancer or hereditary cancer syndromes, and chronic pancreatitis are some of these factors.
 In addition, certain pancreatic lesions such as Intraductal Papillary Mucinous Neoplasms (IPMNs) and Pancreatic Intraepithelial Neoplasia (PanIN) are considered precursors to pancreatic cancer.

-Read more about precursors to pancreatic cancer here.
+Read more about the precursors to pancreatic cancer.

-Learn about the various forms of pancreatic cancer and their treatments here.
+Learn more about different forms of pancreatic cancer and their treatments.

 If you or someone you care for is dealing with a pancreatic condition, the Pancreas Center is here for you.
 Whether you need a diagnosis, treatment, or a second opinion, we have an entire team of experts ready to help.

 Call us at (212) 305-9467 or use our online form to get in touch today.

 - Pancreatic Cancer

 - Pancreatic Cysts